 In the AL, with which this blog is mainly concerned, the A's would travel to face the Yanks-O's loser.
 If the Yanks-O's loser wins, they would face the Rangers, and the Tigers would face the Yanks-O's winner.
 If the A's win, they would face the Yanks-O's winner, and the Tigers would face the Rangers.

-Three games left: Here are the pitching matchups:
+Three regular-season games left: Here are the pitching matchups:

 Tonight: For Yankees vs. Red Sox, CC Sabathia vs. Clay Buchholz; for Orioles at Rays, Wei-Yin Chen vs. Alex Cobb.